jacwellington/mnpopcenter.github.io/README.md

 ## <a name="install">Instructions for Installing and Running Jekyll Locally</a>

-1. Clone the repository to your local machine.
+1. Clone your forked repository to your local machine.
 1. (Optional) Create a new gemset in your Ruby environment.
 1. From the root of the repository, run `bundle install`.